gvwilson/buildtogether.tech/src/important/index.md

 while most smokers will at least acknowledge that their habit is killing them, people in the software industry still talk and act as if they were somehow immune to science.
-To quote [%i "Robinson, Evan" %]Robinson[%/i%]'s article:
+To quote Robinson[%i "Robinson, Evan" %]'s article:

 <div class="callout" markdown="1">
-When [%i "Ford, Henry" %]Henry Ford[%/i%] famously adopted a 40-hour workweek in 1926, he was bitterly criticized by members of the National Association of Manufacturers.
+When Henry Ford[%i "Ford, Henry" %] famously adopted a 40-hour workweek in 1926,
+he was bitterly criticized by members of the National Association of Manufacturers.
 But his experiments,
 which he'd been conducting for at least 12 years,